Kunleiky/Kunleiky/README.md

 ##  💫 **About Me**

-- 🔭 I’m currently working on Deep Learning Models and content creation for tech enthusiasts
+- 🔭 I’m currently working as a Power BI developer at KPMG, a Big 4 consulting firm
-- 🌱 I’m currently reading buisness related books
+- 🌱 I’m currently reading business related books
-- 💬 Ask me about Machine Learning
+- 💬 Ask me about Machine Learning and Power BI
 - 📫 How to reach me: [ibikunlesgabriel@gmail.com](mailto:ibikunlesgabriel@gmail.com)
-- ⚡ Fun fact about me: I love to sightsee in my spare time
+- ⚡ Fun fact about me: I love to sightsee in my spare time.
+I also love reading thriller novels